 This system includes all the chemical reactions that keep you alive.
 It covers everything from breathing to fixing cells.
 Factors like muscle mass, age, and genetics affect your metabolic rate.

 The faster your metabolism, the more calories you burn.
-This makes it key to any weight loss tips plan.
+This makes it key to any weight loss plan.

 How Does It Affect Weight Loss?